About The Code Gardener

 My name is Alan.
 I'll be your host.

-And, my good friend, Fito, will co-host regularly.
+This is my good friend, Fito, who will co-host regularly.

 Fito has about 15 years of experience.
 He began his career writing Ruby code with RSpec, but without Rails.
 He came to Rails a little later, which has its advantages.
 In fact, Fito knows Ruby and RSpec better than anyone else I know.
-He also prefers working with Ruby over working with Rails.
+And, like me, he also prefers working with Ruby over working with Rails.

 Fito and I met in 2014.
 We were coworkers at a company called Social Chorus (now FirstUp).
 In 2017, I left and joined a company called Entelo.
 Fito followed a few weeks later.
 There we became good friends.
 And, in 2019, I jumped ship and joined Cisco Meraki.
 Fito again followed me a few weeks later.
 Since then, we've become best friends and partners in crime.
 I'm now a Senior Engineering Manager with six teams, and Fito is a Staff Software Engineer on my Modularization team.